 Edie Van Wert, Executive Director – Portfolio and Project Management Office, Enterprise Architecture, IT Service Management

 Edie Van Wert leads the organization that enables IT governance at Washington University.
 This includes providing portfolio management, IT capital planning, enterprise architecture, methodologies, a unified approach to IT service management, and skilled resources for strategic initiatives.

 Craig Pohl, Senior Director – Research Infrastructure Services

 Craig Pohl leads the Research Infrastructure Services team, providing core infrastructure and research computing services to support the Institute for Informatics as well providing the strategic plan for expanding to provide common services needed across the university’s research community.

-Scott Taylor, Assistant Vice Chancellor – Enterprise Applications
+Scott Taylor, Assistant Vice Chancellor – MyDay Program Manager

-Click here to see OCIO and WashU IT org charts.
+Click here to see OCIO and WashU IT Department org charts.

 Departmental Applications provides high quality, reliable technology solutions that facilitate the user’s growing needs as determined by current trends and business goals while supporting the missions of the University and the School of Medicine.

 Enterprise Applications provides reliable and secure information technology services that enable process automation; the capture, protection and reporting of critical data; delivery and support of enterprise applications; and shared computing environments in support of the teaching, research and patient care missions of Washington University.